volterraedge/terraform-provider-volterra/docs/resources/volterra_fast_acl_rule.md

   namespace = "staging"

   action {
-    // One of the arguments from this list "simple_action policer_action protocol_policer_action" must be set simple_action = "simple_action"
+    // One of the arguments from this list "policer_action protocol_policer_action simple_action" can be set

+    simple_action = "simple_action"
   }

   port {
-    // One of the arguments from this list "all user_defined dns" must be set user_defined = "user_defined"
+    // One of the arguments from this list "all user_defined dns" can be set

+    dns = true
   }

   // One of the arguments from this list "prefix ip_prefix_set" must be set